 For the employee to receive $50,000, the employer has to pay from $62,500 to $70,000 per year.

 Moreover, your employees won’t expect their salary to stay the same either.
 As time goes by, salaries should increase, and this makes a dent in your budget as well.
-One research states that the average increase in salary per year is 2.7%.
+One study states that the average increase in salary per year is 2.7%.

 The total cost of hiring an employee